Costa Brava Travel Guide

 Blanes © Spanish Tourist Board

 Holidaymakers revel in the hidden delights of the craggy coastline, many venturing out in boats to discover deserted coves scented with pine and citrus trees, fragrant herbs and bright flowers.
-International resorts and marinas lie in close proximity to relatively unspoilt fishing villages and towns bearing evidence of the area's rich history with ancient castles and fortifications.
+Popular resorts and marinas lie in close proximity to relatively unspoilt fishing villages and towns, which, along with some old castles and fortifications, are evidence of the area's rich history.
 Offshore divers revel in the abundance of wrecks to explore in the crystalline waters, while seemingly endless sunshine pours down on stretches of sandy or shingle beach.

 Become our Costa Brava Travel Expert